Tamagawa numbers and positive rank of elliptic curves: Introduction

 If $G = \Gal(F / \bQ)$, and $E / \bQ$ is an elliptic curve, the map

 is constant on conjugate subgroups.
 The norm relations test takes a particular $\bQ(\sqrt{D})$-relation $\Theta = \sum_i n_i H_i$, and tests whether

-Therefore, if for a certain Galois extension and elliptic curve, the map $H \mapsto C_{E / F^{H}}$ is trivial on $\bQ(\sqrt{D})$-relations, then the norm relations test cannot be used to predict positive rank.
-In \S\ref{sec:rep_theory}, we analyze in detail when functions (or ratios of functions) are trivial on $K$-relations.
+If the map $H \mapsto C_{E / F^{H}}$ is trivial on $\bQ(\sqrt{D})$-relations for $G$, then the norm relations test cannot be used to predict positive rank for this choice of elliptic curve and Galois extension.
+In \S\ref{sec:rep_theory}, we analyse in detail when functions (or ratios of functions) are trivial on $K$-relations.